Ecology of the Sierra Nevada: Lower Montane Forest

 Beginning near the 3,000 ft elevation, the hot, dry summers and cool, moist winters of the Mediterranean climate give rise to the lower montane forest zone.
 This zone is also known as the yellow pine forest zone.
 The accumulation of several feet of snow during the winter is not uncommon and can stay on the ground for several months.
 The diversity of tree species found in this zone make this a beautiful and interesting forest to explore.
 The indicator species for the lower montane forest are the ponderosa pine and the Jeffrey pine: the ponderosa pine generally occurs on the west side of the Sierra, while the Jeffrey pine occurs on the east.
 The lower montane forests also include trees such as California black oak, sugar pine, incense-cedar, and white fir.
 Animals that may be found in this zone include the dark-eyed junco, mountain chickadee, western gray squirrel, mule deer, and American black bear.
 The endangered Yosemite toad is found in montane forests of the central Sierra Nevada, at elevations of 1460 to 3630 m.

 The character of the Lower Montane Forest changes with latitude.
 North of Grass Valley, the lower montane forest ranges from 2000 to 4000 ft, with less ponderosa pine and more Douglas-fir.
 In the middle Sierra, south to the Merced River, the lower montane forest has the same elevation, but precipitation decreases and the forest mixes with chaparral.
 In the southern Sierra, the lower montane forest occurs between 3000 to 5000 ft, but can range as high as 6000 ft, with ponderosa pine dominating the landscape.
 Unlike further north, the geology of the southern lower montane forest is dominated by granite.

 Mid-Montane Forest

 The mid-montane forest grows on the western slopes of the Sierra Nevada at moderate elevations.
 North of Lake Tahoe, the mid-montane forest occurs from 3000 to 6000 ft.
 Between Tahoe and Yosemite, the forest ranges from 4000 to 6000 ft, while south of Yosemite, it occurs between 5000 to 7000 ft.
-The mid-montane zone has a mixed forest of white fir, Douglas-fir, ponderosa pine, Jeffrey pine, live oak, black oak, and tanoak, depending on location.
+The mid-montane zone has a mixed forest of white fir, coast Douglas-fir, ponderosa pine, Jeffrey pine, live oak, black oak, and tanoak, depending on location.

 North of Tahoe, the mid-montane forest has more white fir and Douglas-fir, and less ponderosa pine than further south.
 Jeffrey pine occurs on ultramafic lava soils.
 In Yosemite and points south, giant sequoia occurs in wetter locations.